With shades of Neymar, English teen Sancho becomes "weapon" for Dortmund

 "I just had a bit more energy," the junior England international, who joined last year from Manchester City, told Bundesliga.com of his stunning display at Leverkusen.

-"The rest were a bit tired and I came on to help the team.
+"The rest were a bit tired and I came on to help.
 The coach keeps rotating so that's how strong this team is.

 "Obviously, I don't want to be a sub, but if I keep on working hard, hopefully I can get in the starting team."